About Tammy

 In 2004, Duckworth was deployed to Iraq as a Blackhawk helicopter pilot for the Illinois Army National Guard.
 On November 12, 2004, her helicopter was hit by an RPG and she lost her legs and partial use of her right arm.
 Senator Duckworth spent the next year recovering at Walter Reed Army Medical Center, where she quickly became an advocate for her fellow Soldiers.
 After she recovered, she became Director of the Illinois Department of Veterans’ Affairs, where she helped create a tax credit for employers that hire Veterans, established a first-in-the-nation 24/7 Veterans crisis hotline and developed innovative programs to improve Veterans’ access to housing and health care.

-In 2009, President Obama appointed Duckworth as an Assistant Secretary of Veterans Affairs, where she coordinated a joint initiative with the U.S. Department of Housing and Urban Development to help end Veteran homelessness, worked to address the unique challenges faced by female as well as Native American Veterans and created the Office of Online Communications to improve the VA’s accessibility, especially among young Veterans.
+In 2009, President Obama appointed Duckworth as an Assistant Secretary of Veterans Affairs, where she worked to help end Veteran homelessness, address the unique challenges faced by female as well as Native American Veterans and create the Office of Online Communications to improve the VA’s accessibility for all Veteran generations.

 Duckworth is fluent in Thai and Indonesian.
 She attended college at the University of Hawaii and earned a Master of Arts in International Affairs from the George Washington University.
 Following graduation, Duckworth moved to Illinois and began pursuing a Ph.D. in Political Science at Northern Illinois University and later worked for Rotary International.
 To this day, the Senator volunteers at local food pantries and participates in community service projects in her free time.